HarirFahem/HomeWork4/README.md

 ```

-In the ui Form , we used ListView with splitters :
+In the ui Form using QDesigner , we used ListView with splitters :

 ![Image](todoui.png)